isc-projects/bind9/doc/arm/dlz.rst

 Dynamically Loadable Zones (DLZ) are an extension to BIND 9 that allows zone data to be retrieved directly from an external database.
 There is no required format or schema.
-DLZ drivers exist for several different database backends, including PostgreSQL, MySQL, and LDAP, and can be written for any other.
+DLZ modules exist for several different database backends, including MySQL and LDAP, and can be written for any other.

-Historically, DLZ drivers had to be statically linked with the ``named`` binary and were turned on via a configure option at compile time (for example, ``configure --with-dlz-ldap``).
-The drivers provided in the BIND 9 tarball in ``contrib/dlz/drivers`` are still linked this way.

-In BIND 9.8 and higher, it is possible to link some DLZ modules dynamically at runtime, via the DLZ "dlopen" driver, which acts as a generic wrapper around a shared object implementing the DLZ API.
-The "dlopen" driver is linked into ``named`` by default, so configure options are no longer necessary when using these dynamically linkable drivers; they are still needed for the older drivers in ``contrib/dlz/drivers``.

 The DLZ module provides data to ``named`` in text format, which is then converted to DNS wire format by ``named``.
 This